kclo22/rollback_example/README.md

 1. `git revert` or
 2. `git reset`

 The former only rollback a commit specifically.
-The later rollback *all* the commits up-to the specific commit.
+The latter rollback *all* the commits up-to the specific commit.
 For now, it is better to just use revert as it is easier to learn and manage.

 [how-to-undo-almost-anything-with-git](https://github.blog/2015-06-08-how-to-undo-almost-anything-with-git/)